Integrative Therapy

 Self-confidence

-Self-confidence arises from recognizing one's own abilities and resilience in the face of life's challenges.
-Integrative therapy can aid in bolstering self-confidence by encouraging the exploration of one's abilities, talents, and resources.
+Self-confidence stems from an awareness of one's own abilities and resilience in the face of life's challenges.
+Integrative therapy can help strengthen this confidence by guiding the exploration of one's capabilities and their confrontation with reality, thereby fostering their development.

 thérapie intégrative pour appréhender la remise en question